superyaooo/springboot_learn/RestAPI/readme.md

 # React and Spring Data Rest tutorial (https://spring.io/guides/tutorials/react-and-spring-data-rest/)

-The original tutorial is a Maven project that uses <em>frontend-maven-plugin</em> to take care of webpack and all the node.js tools.
+The original tutorial is a <strong>Maven</strong> project that uses <em>frontend-maven-plugin</em> to take care of webpack and all the node.js tools.
-Since I prefer Gradle, I turned the tutorial project into a Gradle project.
-The build.gradle shows how to handle webpack and node.js tools in a Gradle project.
+Since I prefer <strong>Gradle</strong>, I turned the tutorial project into a <strong>Gradle</strong> project.

-// TODO - node and npm now installs automatically; need to figure out webpack install error
+The current setup of <em>build.gradle</em> takes care of node.js tools and webpack automatically upon a gradle build.
+Node_modules and bundle.js are automatically generated.
+There is no need to manually install node, npm or webpack.

+* Somehow there is a webpack install error during gradle build on a Windows machine.
+I haven't found a fix for it yet.
+The build.gradle works perfectly on a Mac.